intel/neural-compressor/examples/notebook/pytorch/alexnet_fashion_mnist/README.md

 3. Intel® DevCloud

-In case you dont have access to the latest Intel® Xeon® CPU's, you could use the Intel® DevCloud for running this sample.<br> Intel® DevCloud offers free access to the newer Intel® hardware.<br>
+In case you don't have access to the latest Intel® Xeon® CPU's, you could use the Intel® DevCloud for running this sample.<br>
+Intel® DevCloud offers free access to the newer Intel® hardware.<br>
 To learn more about working with Intel® DevCloud, please refer to [Intel® DevCloud](https://devcloud.intel.com/oneapi/home/)